knative/eventing/docs/spec/channel.md

 Every Channel MUST support sending events via Binary Content Mode HTTP Transport Binding.

-Channels MUST send events to all subscribers which are marked with a status of `ready: "True"` in the channel's `status.subscribableStatus.subscribers`.
+Channels MUST send _initial events_ to all subscribers which are marked with a status of `ready: "True"` in the channel's `status.subscribableStatus.subscribers`.
 The events must be sent to the `subscriberURI` field of `spec.subscribable.subscribers`.
 Each channel implementation will have its own